danjacobellis/EE445S-lab/lab_manual/lab5/index.md

 ## Lab 5 instructions: week 2

-In this exercise we will implement two receiver subsystems: carrier recovery and symbol clock recovery.
+In this exercise we will transmit the tree image (either from MATLAB or your lab partner's board) and receive it on the STM board.

 ### Costas loop for carrier recovery